Blue CheeseShelf Life, Storage, and Spoilage Guide

 Room Temperature Safety

-Refrigerate blue cheese promptly after purchase and after each use.
-Discard any blue cheese left out at room temperature beyond the recommended time limits.
+Always refrigerate blue cheese promptly after purchase and use.
+Discard any blue cheese that has been left in the danger zone for too long.

 Safe Handling

-Always wash hands with soap and water before and after handling cheese.
+Always wash hands before and after handling cheese.

-Avoid cross-contamination by using separate cutting boards and utensils for cheese and other foods, especially raw meats.
+Avoid cross-contamination by using separate cutting boards and utensils for cheese and raw meats.

-Do not leave blue cheese at room temperature for more than 2 hours (1 hour if the temperature is above 90°F/32°C).
+Discard any cheese left at room temperature for more than 2 hours (1 hour if above 90°F/32°C).